pooja169usp/Single-Page-React-App/README.md

 Functional component that renders Header.
 It has the Get Users button which on click fetches the users by making a get request using fetch API

 ### Footer
 Functional component that renders Footer.
-It has a link Visit Carbonite! that opens up a new tab
+It has a link "Let's Connect!" that opens up a new tab to my linkedIn page

 ### UsersTable
 UsersTable is a class component.
 On load of the web page and before the Get Users button is clicked, UsersTable component renders renders a user friendly text saying the data has not been loaded.